Jōsei Toda: Additional educational publications

 Toda's first published work, Katei Kyoikugaku Soron (An Anatomy of Home Education: Talking about entrance exams for middle level school, and turning our precious children into straight-A students), published in December 1929, was based on Makiguchi's work before the publishing of The System of Value-Creating Pedagogy.
 He forcefully denounced "entrance examination hell" and the predicament of students who are devalued because of their poor grades.
 He blames teachers who try to educate children uniformly, ignoring their unique interests and perspectives.
 In 1930 he published the Suirisiki Sido Sanjutsu (Guidebook to Mathematics Through Reasoning based on the principles of Value-Creating Pedagogy).
 This became a best seller selling over one million copies.
 Makiguchi credited this book as being an excellent example of his theories, resulting in "an economy to learning," helping students achieve remarkable progress in the development of mathematical understanding as they develop their own powers of reasoning, and fostering their abilities to reason their way to "the life of value."

 Toda also founded and edited an educational magazine dedicated to spreading and promoting Value-Creating Pedagogy entitled Shinshin Kyozai Kankyo (New Teaching Material: The Environment).
-The educational magazine continued as a series for more than six years, changing its title to New Collection of Teaching Materials, to New Teaching Materials, and, finally, to Educational Remodeling.
+The educational magazine continued as a series for more than six years, changing its title from New Collection of Teaching Materials, to New Teaching Materials, and, finally, to Educational Remodeling.
 In these research magazines he helped elementary school teachers to put Makiguchi's pedagogy into practice.

 In addition to these editing and publishing assignments, Toda wrote two works, Guidelines for Teaching Mathematics and The Establishment of the System of Value-Creating Pedagogy, both based on the principles of value-creating education.
 He expanded his methodologies to other fields.
 He published four books for fifth and sixth graders entitled Guidance on Reading Through Reasoning.
 Although never published, he edited the book Guidance on the Three Subjects of Science, Geography and History, which applied the system of Value-Creating Pedagogy to these fields.
-His final pre-war contribution to education came in the January of 1940; Toda launched a magazine for learning, entitled Shogakusei Nihon (Elementary School Children Japan) which included correspondence materials.
+His final pre-war contribution to education came in the January of 1940 when Toda launched a magazine for learning, entitled Shogakusei Nihon (Elementary School Children Japan) which included correspondence materials.
 In each issue, he contributed a foreword and poured his passion into editing duties.
 He managed this despite strict restrictions imposed in the nation's system of militarism support.